Skip to content

 Hyperlink

 3. A dropdown window appears.
 Add the hyperlink text in the Text field and include the full URL in the search field below it.
 You cannot link to “smart URLs.”
 For example, linking to elgin.edu/automotive will not send you to the correct location on the website.
 Instead, use the full https:// URL.
-For example, https://www.elgin.edu/academics/departments/automotive/ will get the user to the correct location.
+For instance, https://www.elgin.edu/academics/departments/automotive/ will get the user to the proper location.

 Link example